Vaccine passports during the COVID-19 pandemic: Iran

+The Ministry of Health and Education required a passport number and Iranian national ID card code for issuing vaccine digital foreign travel card.

 Israel

 Israel was one of the first countries to issue what is known as a Green Pass in February 2021.
 The pass was discontinued on 1 June 2021, but following a surge of new infections, it was reinstated on 29 July 2021.
 In October 2021, all existing Green Passes were voided if the most recent shot was administered more than 6 months ago.
 A new pass would be issued upon proof of a third (booster) dose or a recovery within the past 6 months.
-A temporary Green Pass could also be obtained with a negative viral test, but must be paid for by the individual unless ineligible for vaccination.
-Starting 1 March 2022, most COVID-19 regulations were relaxed, and a Green Pass is now only required to enter old age homes.
+A temporary Green Pass could also be obtained with a negative viral test, but would be paid for by the individual unless ineligible for vaccination.
+Starting 1 March 2022, most COVID-19 regulations were relaxed, and a Green Pass was only required to enter old age homes.

 Japan

 On 19 July 2021, Japan began accepting applications for its COVID-19 vaccination passport program.
-When issued, the passports will be in paper form in both Japanese and English, showing the holder's date(s) of inoculation and the vaccine type, and are available free of charge.
-As of 20 December 2021, entry restrictions were relaxed for Japan vaccine passport holders in 76 countries.
+When issued, the passports would be in paper form in both Japanese and English, showing the holder's date(s) of inoculation and the vaccine type, and would be available free of charge.
+By 20 December 2021, entry restrictions were relaxed for Japan vaccine passport holders in 76 countries.

 Saudi Arabia

-Residents attending restaurants, cafes and public spaces like malls, shopping centres and markets must be fully vaccinated.
-The country uses the Tawakkalna app which includes information for health appointments, vaccination status and alerts users to COVID-19 exposure for contact tracing purposes.
+Residents attending restaurants, cafes and public spaces like malls, shopping centres and markets were required to be fully vaccinated.
+The country used the Tawakkalna app which included information for health appointments, vaccination status and alerted users to COVID-19 exposure for contact tracing purposes.

 Singapore

-Since 10 August 2021, all residents dining out must be fully vaccinated by showing proof of vaccination using the TraceTogether or HealthHub app, or use the TraceTogether token.
-Proof of vaccination has been progressively implemented in almost all public venues since 13 October 2021, starting with shopping malls, retail shops, entertainment venues except bars, nightclubs and karaoke parlours, attractions, cruises and eateries.
-It has since been expanded to include large events, public libraries, selected events at community buildings and will be expanded to tertiary institutions, places of lodging, small events and workplaces from January 2022.
+Beginning on 10 August 2021, all residents dining out were required to be fully vaccinated by showing proof of vaccination using the TraceTogether or HealthHub app, or use the TraceTogether token.
+Proof of vaccination had been progressively implemented in almost all public venues beginning on 13 October 2021, starting with shopping malls, retail shops, entertainment venues except bars, nightclubs and karaoke parlours, attractions, cruises and eateries.
+It was later expanded to include large events, public libraries, selected events at community buildings and also tertiary institutions, places of lodging, small events and workplaces from January 2022.

 South Korea

-On 1 November 2021, a vaccine passport system went into effect in South Korea as part of a "living with COVID-19" strategy, requiring vaccination of all residents wishing to access high-risk areas such as bars, restaurants, gyms and saunas must be vaccinated.
+On 1 November 2021, a vaccine passport system went into effect in South Korea as part of a "living with COVID-19" strategy, requiring vaccination of all residents wishing to access high-risk areas such as bars, restaurants, gyms and saunas.